jekyll/jekyll/docs/plugins.md

 - [Lychee Gallery Tag](https://gist.github.com/tobru/9171700) by [tobru](https://github.com/tobru): Include [Lychee](http://lychee.electerious.com/) albums into a post.
 For an introduction, see [Jekyll meets Lychee - A Liquid Tag plugin](https://tobrunet.ch/articles/jekyll-meets-lychee-a-liquid-tag-plugin/)
 - [Image Set/Gallery Tag](https://github.com/callmeed/jekyll-image-set) by [callmeed](https://github.com/callmeed): Renders HTML for an image gallery from a folder in your Jekyll site.
 Just pass it a folder name and class/tag options.
 - [jekyll_figure](https://github.com/lmullen/jekyll_figure): Generate figures and captions with links to the figure in a variety of formats
-- [jekyll_example_embed by sonnym](https://github.com/sonnym/jekyll_example_embed): Embed examples in Jekyll, with source and results.

 #### Collections